 From my experience, the court system is disinterested if you are laid off.
 They “tag” fathers to pay regardless.
 It’s sad, but thank your courts, district attorneys, and politicians.
 If fathers are in arrears, the Bradly Amendment states you cannot erase, remove, or “forgive” the arrears.
 If you are laid off, my suggestion is petition the court to modify the support order.
 The child support enforcement agencies are held by a court order and can not remove the order.

 Thus, your arrears add up while you are jobless!
 Pay as much as you possibly can.
 Take all the payday loans.
 Make some effort.
-Do not stop paying all together.
-This happened to me and I payed as much as I can.
+Do not stop paying altogether.
+This happened to me and I paid as much as I can.

 ~Good luck & best wishes!!~